York St John University2015 League Table Ranking 95

 - Fees & Finance

 This environmental & ethical ranking of the University is provided courtesy of the People & Planet Green League - the only comprehensive and independent green ranking of every UK university.
 Choosing a greener university can reduce your carbon footprint and improve your job prospects in a global low-carbon economy.

-- York St John University was founded in 1841 as the Church College for Teacher Training and gained University status in 2006.
+- York St John was founded in 1841 as the Church College for Teacher Training.

 Location and Transport